ZONESTAR3D/Slicing-Guide/cura/E4_hotend/readme.md

     M84 X Y E ;Disable all steppers but Z

 #### Exturder Start/End gcode of E4 hotend
-The ***Extruder Start/End gcode*** is used to load and unload the filament when switching the extruder.
+The ***Extruder Start/End gcode*** is used to load and unload the filament when switching the extruders.
 - Extruder 1 start gcode.
 >
     ;These commands are for load filament of extruder #1 to the nozzle of hot end